Films of Colour: David Bowie and Tony Visconti

-In 2011, the band released a cover of the "Slow Burn", a song off of the 2002 album - Heathen by David Bowie.
-The band received personal endorsement from the legendary producer - Tony Visconti who had produced and played on the original.
+In 2011, the band released a cover of the "Slow Burn", a song off of the 2002 album – Heathen by David Bowie.
+The band received personal endorsement from the legendary producer Tony Visconti, who had produced and played on the original.
 It was picked up by David Bowie's official website and listed as an exclusive download.
-Visconti has worked on numerous albums, working on the majority of releases from David Bowie, Thin Lizzy, T. Rex (band) and most recently, the latest Kaiser Chiefs album, The Future Is Medieval.
+Visconti has worked on numerous albums, working on the majority of releases from David Bowie, Thin Lizzy, T. Rex and most recently, the latest Kaiser Chiefs album, The Future Is Medieval.